 This timber type of bamboo is used frequently for its edible shoots.
 Cuttings are made in the spring of the year just prior to sprouting.
 Also called Moso bamboo, this is the preferred species used for cutting the young sprouts.
 Grown from roots, this species is hardy to minus 10 F or more.
 It has survived our unheated polyhouses without a problem.
 We have grown it over the last decade and have found it much hardier than other species we have tried where winter took them to the ground.
 It is probably a bit much to ask to grow in southern Michigan outdoors or other zone 5 location unless heavily mulched which would save the root system.
-It would then just resprout from the ground.
+It likely then just resprout from the ground but keep in mind you are experimenting in zone 5.
+Zone 6 is much more likely to be fine.

 |Genus & Species||Phyllostachys edulis|